ankthuw/Applied-Math-And-Statistics/README.md

 # Applied Math and Statistics - `fit@hcmus`
 ## About this Project
-A collection of Applied Math and Statistics projects, lectures by Faculty of Information Technology, University of Science - VNU-HCMUS.
+A collection of Applied Math and Statistics projects, lectures by Faculty of Information Technology, University of Science - VNU-HCM.

 This project's report mainly written in Vietnamese.
 Contain:
 - Gauss-Jordan